Jomeinvoice

 What is the exact penalty for not issuing an e-invoice in Malaysia?

-Under Section 82C(1) of the Income Tax Act 1967, the penalty for failing to issue a required e-invoice is a fine of RM200 to RM20,000, up to 6 months imprisonment, or both.
-The same range applies to failures involving self-billed e-invoices (S.82C(6)) and consolidated e-invoices (S.82C(7)).
+Under Section 82C(1) of the Income Tax Act 1967, the penalty is a fine of RM200 to RM20,000 per invoice, up to 6 months imprisonment, or both.
+The same range applies to self-billed e-invoice failures (S.82C(6)) and consolidated e-invoice failures (S.82C(7)).

 When will LHDN enforce e-invoice penalties for Phase 4 businesses?